ishratumar/upskill-frontend/html-best-practices.md

 </html>
 ```
   ## 3. Page language
-Specifying the language of your site will help screen readers pick the right language to announce.
-Browsers also use
-it to determine if they should auto-translate your site or not.
-The lang attribute should describe the language used by the majority of the content of the site.
+Screen readers will be able to select the appropriate language to announce if you specify the language of your website.
+Additionally, it helps browsers decide whether or not to translate your website automatically.

   ```
 <!DOCTYPE html>